Changing the Gearing on the RC51

 calculations & actual tests it is capable of speeds

 close to 75mph in 1st gear.
-A quick & easy mod is to
+A quick & easy mod used

-replace the OEM 40 tooth rear steel sprocket with an
+to be just replacing the OEM 40 tooth rear steel sprocket

 By lowering the overall gearing with the taller rear sprocket you theoretically lose some topend speed in favor of quicker acceleration which is perfect for the RC51 as no one needs a 172mph top speed on a street bike anyway, but the real truth is you don't lose any topspeed on the RC51 because the stock engine is not capable of pulling redline in top gear with the OEM sprockets.
 You actually get more topspeed when you can actually rev out a slightly lower gearing plus it's much more beneficial to have the quicker acceleration while at the same time easier on the clutch when taking off from a standing start as the now lower gearing requires less clutch slippage & lower engine revs to get the bike rolling.